MacLaren Hall Sex Abuse in Los Angeles

 If you suffered sexual abuse while a resident of MacLaren Hall (now known as MacLaren Children’s Center), you may be able to seek justice against those responsible.

-A major lawsuit is pending against the facility and Los Angeles County for childhood sexual abuse on behalf of a total of 43 victims.
+A major lawsuit is pending against the facility and Los Angeles County for childhood sexual abuse on behalf of over 500 victims.

 If you are a victim, Herman Law is here to support you, have your voice heard, and help you seek financial justice.
 We are accepting clients who were residents of MacLaren Hall and experienced sexual abuse at the hands of staff members.